himaxwell/himaxwell.github.io/_posts/2023-02-01-concerns-in-ruby-part-1.md

 And it's at this point that I'm going to take what will probably feel like a (long) detour, but please hang with me.
 This tangent is necessary because:

-> Knowing what something _is_ or what it _does_ does NOT mean that we understand how to use it well!
+> Knowing what something _is_, or what it _does_, does NOT mean that we understand how to use it well!

 As Lego Gandalf said: